 2) Acrylic Spackle

-This spackle type is an excellent choice for fixing deep gouges and gashes in drywall, brick, wood, plaster, and stone.
+This spackle type is excellent for fixing deep gouges and gashes in drywall, brick, wood, plaster, and stone.
 It does not deform or crumble once it dries.
 This makes it a versatile option for serious repairs.
 Acrylic spackle’s drying time is about 2 – 4 hours.

 3) Epoxy Spackle